akeaswaran/SoonerReport/README.md

 docker build . -t soonerreport:main
 ```

-and then to run like it would in GitHub Actions (Slack posting disabled):
+and then to run like it would in GitHub Actions (live Slack posting disabled):

 ```
 docker run --env TARGET_SCHOOL='Georgia Tech' --env TARGET_YEAR=2022 --env SLACK_ENABLED=false soonerreport:main
 ```

-Bot variables are configurable in `.github/workflows/main.yml`.
+Input variables are configurable in `.github/workflows/main.yml`.

+## Using this tool

+If you're just interested in getting notifications and not building services, then follow these steps:

+1. Fork this repo, or create an empty one.
+    - If you created an empty repo, make sure you copy over `.github/workflows/main.yml` and mimic the folder structure.
+2. Follow the steps from the [Service Documentation](#service-documentation) section for each service you want to post updates to.
+3. (You should have done this already, but for completion's sake:) Configure any secrets and environment variables you may need for your enabled at `<your fork's root URL>/settings/environments`. **DO NOT CHECK TOKENS/SECRETS INTO SOURCE.**
+4. Make sure your service's input variables are properly configured for the `Pull recruit reports and post to Slack` step in `.github/workflows/main.yml`.
+    - Make sure that for each service you want to post to that the `<SERVICE>_ENABLED` variable is set to `true`.
+    - Make sure the `uses` attribute points to your fork of the repo.
+5. Commit the changes you've made to `.github/workflows/main.yml`, then push them.
+6. Head to the Actions tab in GitHub, and wait for your new Docker image to build and be pushed to the GitHub Container Registry.
+7. Run the `SoonerReport Scheduled Run` workflow from the Actions tab in GitHub, or wait for a scheduled run (default schedule is every six hours).

+## Adding a new scraper

+Want to add a new data source for notifications?
+Follow these steps:

+1. Duplicate `RF Scraper.R` and save it as `<your data source here>.R`.
+2. Replace the code in there with your new scraper code.
+3. Head to `services.R` and add your new scraper to the list to `source`.
+Examples for 247Sports and Rivals are provided.
+4. Add any R dependencies you need to for your scraper to the list in the Dockerfile.
+Make sure to use `\` to put each new dependency on its own line, like the existing ones.

+To test your new data source locally, follow the steps in the [Basics](#basics) section above.

+To deploy your new data source, follow steps 3-7 in the [Using this tool](#using-this-tool) section above.

-## Adding a new service
+## Adding a new posting service

 Want to add a new service to output notifications to?
 Follow these steps:

 1. Duplicate `slack.R` and save it as `<your service name here>.R`.
-2. Replace code in there with your service's notification posting code.
+2. Replace the code in there with your service's notification posting code.
 3. Add a section to `services.R` for your service with a boolean environment variable to enable it (ex: Slack --> `SLACK_ENABLED`).
     - Follow the given Slack example for this.
     - Make sure to replace the path to `slack.R` with a path to your service's file.
 4. Add any dependencies you need to for your service to the list in the Dockerfile.
 Make sure to use `\` to put each new dependency on its own line, like the existing ones.
 5. Update `main.yml` with any customizable input variables you must configure for your service, including your `SERVICE_ENABLED` boolean from step 3.
     - Follow the Slack stuff as an example and make the boolean the only required variable of the lot.
+6. Update README.md with documentation on how to configure necessary environment variables for your service.
+    - Follow the Slack section as an example.

+To test your new service locally, follow the steps in the [Basics](#basics) section above.

-To use your new service:
+To deploy your new service, follow steps 3-7 in the [Using this tool](#using-this-tool) section above.

-1. Configure any secret environment variable you may need for your service at `<your fork's root URL>/settings/environments`. **DO NOT CHECK TOKENS/SECRETS INTO SOURCE.**
-2. Make sure your service's input variables are properly configured for the SoonerReport step in `.github/workflows/main.yml`.
-    - Make sure your `SERVICE_ENABLED` variable is set to `true`.
-3. Commit and push your changes.
-3. Run your workflow from the Actions tab in GitHub, or wait for a scheduled run (default schedule is every six hours).

 ## Service Documentation

 ### Slack

-Note: Posting to Slack will fail until you configure the right environment variables in your GitHub repo.
+Note: Posting to Slack will fail until you configure the right environment variables in your GitHub repo's Secrets.
+To set these up and enable Slack posting:

+1. Go to `.github/workflows/main.yml` and check what lines follow the `${{ secrets.<identifier> }}` pattern.
+Make note of the identifiers used, but ignore any uses of `GITHUB_TOKEN`, which is internal use only.
-- Configure said variables at `<your fork's root URL>/settings/environments`. **DO NOT CHECK TOKENS/SECRETS INTO SOURCE.**
+2. Configure relevant values for said identifiers at `<your fork's root URL>/settings/environments`. **DO NOT CHECK TOKENS/SECRETS INTO SOURCE.**
-- Note: `slackr` also supports `.dcf` files for configuration instead of environment variables.
-These are automatically ignored in commits to _this_ repo, but if you use one locally, take care to make sure you don't commit one to source accidentally.
-    - See `slackr`'s documentation for more details on how to configure a `config.dcf` file: https://mrkaye97.github.io/slackr/reference/slackr_setup.html
-- Also, make sure to set `SLACK_ENABLED` to `true` in `.github/workflows/main.yml` or as a local environment variable (if running locally).
+3. Make sure to set `SLACK_ENABLED` to `true` in `.github/workflows/main.yml` or as a local environment variable (if running locally).

 ---